ninacressoni/rpsls-project/README.md

 # rpsls-project
-Rock Paper Scissors Lizard Spock
+Python Rock Paper Scissors Lizard Spock

 This is a Python program that executes a Joken-po game.
 Rock, Paper, Scissors, Lizard, Spock is a game of chance that expands.